-Top Tours & Activities in Palermo
+Top attractions in Palermo

 Palermo, Sicily is colorful, loud, historic, and never short of things to see and do!
 Adventure is palpable in this unique city.
 Be sure to squeeze these tourist sights in between the exploration.